benschem/afterthebootcamp/rails_authentication_without_devise.md

 The essential features of our DIY auth system are:

-- Users should be able to signup to create an account
+- Users should be able to sign up to create an account
 - Users should be able to login and logout
 - Users should be able to reset their password if they forget it
 - Developers should be able to control what different users can access within the application